Keto Soufflé Pancakes

 close up of a pancake stack with syrup running down the edges

-How to make keto pancakes
+How to make the fluffiest pancakes

-1. Add your ingredients to a blender.
-Cream cheese, eggs, heavy cream or nut milk, coconut flour, sweetener, baking powder and vanilla.
+1. Add your ingredients to a blender: cream cheese, eggs, heavy cream or nut milk, coconut flour, sweetener, baking powder, and vanilla.

 breakfast stack of pancakes that are very thick and fluffy and topped with butter and syrup

-Key ingredients & equipment
+Key ingredients and equipment

 Youtube